Steve Goodman: Career

 Goodman's success as a recording artist was more limited.
 Although he was known in folk circles as an excellent and influential songwriter, his albums received more critical than commercial success.
-One of Goodman's biggest hits was a song he didn't write: "The Dutchman", written by Michael Peter Smith.
+One of Goodman's biggest hits was a song he did not write: "The Dutchman", written by Michael Peter Smith.
 He reached a wider audience as the opening act for Steve Martin while Martin was at the height of his stand-up popularity.

-During the mid and late seventies, Goodman became a regular guest on Easter Day on Vin Scelsa's radio show in New York City.
+During the mid and late seventies, Goodman became a regular guest on Easter Sunday on Vin Scelsa's radio show in New York City.
 Scelsa's personal recordings of these sessions eventually led to an album of selections from these appearances, The Easter Tapes.

 In 1977, Goodman performed on Tom Paxton's live album New Songs From the Briarpatch (Vanguard Records), which contained some of Paxton's topical songs of the 1970s, including "Talking Watergate" and "White Bones of Allende", as well as a song dedicated to Mississippi John Hurt entitled "Did You Hear John Hurt?"

 During the fall of 1979, Goodman was hired to write and perform a series of topical songs for National Public Radio.
 Although Goodman and Jethro Burns recorded eleven songs for the series, only five of them, "The Ballad of Flight 191" about a plane crash, "Daley's Gone", "Unemployed", "The Twentieth Century is Almost Over", and "The Election Year Rag", were used on the air before the series was cancelled.

 Goodman wrote and performed many humorous songs about Chicago, including three about the Chicago Cubs: "A Dying Cub Fan's Last Request", "When the Cubs Go Marching In" and "Go, Cubs, Go" (which has frequently been played on Cubs broadcasts and at Wrigley Field after Cubs wins).
 He wrote "Go, Cubs, Go" out of spite after then GM Dallas Green called "A Dying Cub Fan's Last Request" too depressing.
 The Cubs songs grew out of his fanatical devotion to the team, which included many clubhouse and on-field visits with Cubs players.
 He wrote other songs about Chicago, including "The Lincoln Park Pirates", about the notorious Lincoln Towing Service, and "Daley's Gone", about Mayor Richard J. Daley.
 Another comic highlight is "Vegematic", about a man who falls asleep while watching late-night TV and dreams he ordered many products that he saw on infomercials.
 He could also write serious songs, most notably "My Old Man", a tribute to Goodman's father, Bud Goodman, a used-car salesman and World War II veteran.